Augustine of Hippo

 "For when you see the Lord sacrificed, and laid upon the altar… are you not, on the contrary, straightway translated to Heaven?"

 The Catholic Church teaches a view of the Eucharist called transubstantiation, where the substance of the Eucharist becomes Christ's body, but the accidents of bread remain.
 Technically speaking, this means that the Eucharist looks, feels, and tastes like bread, but it is not bread in any sense of the word.
 The very nature of the bread has transformed into Christ.
 However, the Church Fathers were adamant that the bread remains bread in substance after consecration.
+This was because the Eucharist (both earthly and heavenly elements) is meant to reflect the Incarnation of Christ (who is both man and God).

 "No longer common bread, but the Eucharist, consisting of two realities, earthly and heavenly."